Self-portrait With Hammer, archival pigment print, 2014, variable size

 In a museum "intervention" organized by the Albright-Knox Art Gallery for the wide-ranging show, Beyond/In Western New York 2010: Alternating Currents, his paintings appeared alongside those of Willem de Kooning and Roy Lichtenstein, among other American greats.
 One of these paintings, Zimzum, a parody of Abstract Expressionism generally and de Kooning in particular, was featured on the cover of Art Daily, the online art magazine.
 In the show it was hung adjacent to one of de Kooning's unparalleled masterpieces, Gotham News.
 Across the way was Jackson Pollock‘s great Convergence.
 It was, the artist says, a situation that would humble the mightiest among us.

-Huntington's work was included in the Benjamans Contemporary Gallery's wide-ranging exhibition Reverberation (Buffalo, 2014).
+Huntington's work was included in the Benjamans Contemporary Gallery's eclectic exhibition Reverberation (Buffalo, 2014).
 Among his recent solo exhibitions is RE-MIXico: Prints and Paintings on Mexican Themes, Casa de Arte, (Buffalo, 2014), an extension and elaboration of the earlier Spanish Lesson of 2009 held at the Albright-Knox Collectors’ Gallery.
 About RE-MIXico, reviewer Brooke Leboeuf wrote that Huntington’s “combinations result in sophisticated yet hilarious works with wonderfully absurd titles such as I was a Teeny-Bopper for Diego Rivera, a work in which bold fields of color overlay text that surrounds a shapely pair of bare female legs in midstride…[It] is a riotous example of his keen sensibility for manipulating ready-made sources and turning them into something fresh and new.”

 In 2019 his abstractions from the '60s and '70s were shown in a comprehensive survey of this artist's early career at the expansive galleries in Buffalo's Hotel Henry, a recent renovation of the famous Henry Hobson Richardson 19th century complex (then called Buffalo State Asylum for the Insane).
-(See examples of these early paintings to the left.)
+(See three examples of these early paintings to the left.)

 Other shows included Cottage Industry, a serious spoof of the sentimental art of Thomas Kinkade, Indigo Art, Buffalo (2013); and Thus I Passe By: Selections from 1970-2008, Castellani Art Museum, Lewiston, NY (2008-2009), a generous sampling of Huntington’s art as it took various twists and turns over three-decades.